-A study of one major figure in English and American literature.
-A different subject is selected each year by the member of the department who offers the course.
+A study of one major figure in English or American literature.
+A different subject is selected each year; in 1945-1946, Browning will be the subject.

 312. CHAUCER.

 Selections from Chaucer, chiefly the Canterbury Tales, with such attention to grammar, metre, and pronunciation as is needed for an intelligent reading of the poetry.